Nothing can ruin a perfect summer day faster than someone saying, “Hey, you’re getting a little red.”

 And it doesn’t even take that much fun in the sun for a burn to start forming.
 “Within a few minutes, without proper protection, your skin sets off a cascade of defense mechanisms, including an inflammatory response accompanied by dilated capillaries in order to increase blood flow to the damaged area,” says Shereene Idris, MD, a board-certified dermatologist and clinical instructor at the Dermatology Department of the Icahn School of Medicine at Mount Sinai in New York City.
 In other words: ouch.

 So what to look for—other than nasty blistering—when you’re getting some vitamin D?
 There are six key signs that your skin’s been overexposed.
 Committing them to memory—and investing in an awesome natural sunscreen—might just be the best way to guarantee you don’t spend a single one of your 99 days of summer indoors, covered in aloe vera.
-Because the only place you should be feeling the burn is in a workout.

 This is the very first warning sign that your skin could be burning—and it means you need to run for shady cover ASAP.
 “Often times, people also experience itchiness at the site of the burn due to the inflammatory cytokines being released,” says Dr. Idriss.
 Fight the impulse to scratch by pulling out all of the childhood chickenpox tricks—like wearing a pair of oven mitts to bed.
 (And hey, you might as well treat your cuticles to a deep-condition by massaging on some coconut oil while you’re at it.)